vanus-labs/docs/content/vanus-connect/connector-guides/source/aws-billing/setup.md

 ![](images/17.png)
 3. Click **Next** and continue the configuration.

-Learn more about Vanus and Vanus Cloud in our [documentation](https://docs.vanus.ai)
+Learn more about Vanus and Vanus Connect in our [documentation](https://docs.vanus.ai)